 The first drains, constructed late in the nineteenth century, opened up much more land, but still development in the region was slow.
-Notwithstanding, the local residents requested and were granted Local Government, the District of Lucindale being proclaimed on 28 February 1878.
-The original are consisted of only one Hundred, but it has been progressively enlarged over the years and now contains seven Hundreds: Coles, Conmurra, Fox, Joyce, Spence, Townsend, and Woolmboo, each a Ward of the District.
+Notwithstanding, the local residents requested and were granted Local Government with the District of Lucindale being proclaimed on 28 February 1878.
+The original area consisted of only one Hundred, but it was progressively enlarged over the years to contain seven Hundreds: Coles, Conmurra, Fox, Joyce, Spence, Townsend and Woolmboo - each a Ward of the District.

-There is a total Council representation of eight members, one Councillor to each ward, the eighth Ward being that of Lucindale Town Implementation of the War Service Land Settlement Scheme after the Second World War resulted in the rapid development of the District.
+There was a total Council representation of eight members, one Councillor to each ward, the eighth Ward being that of Lucindale Town with the implementation of the War Service Land Settlement Scheme after the Second World War resulting in the rapid development of the District.

 The construction of drains, and modern management techniques, made the land very productive.
-A comprehensive drainage system operated by the South Eastern Drainage Board now drains water to the sea and has largely overcome the problem of flooding, although the countryside still becomes very wet during the winter months when most of the rainfall is received.
+A comprehensive drainage system operated by the South Eastern Drainage Board drained water to the sea and largely overcame the problem of flooding, although the countryside still became very wet during the winter months when most of the rainfall was received.

-The greater part of the area is now being utilized, and there is little prospect of significant growth in the foreseeable future – apart, perhaps, from changes in land usage.
+The greater part of the area was now being utilized, and there was little prospect of significant growth in the foreseeable future – apart, perhaps, from changes in land usage.

 During the post-war period the township of Lucindale, too, grew in size and importance.
 Virtually all the amenities and most of the roads were constructed at this time.

 Many of the facilities now enjoyed by residents of the District have been provided by the Council, either alone or in joint financial arrangements with the State Government and the community.